Gugush284/Smart-Cart/README.md

 Device - must be deployed on the cart device
 ## Description
 Smart cart is a device for speeding up the assembly of orders.
 This is achieved by distributing products into packages at the product collection stage.
+The system itself determines the order of product assembly and the number of the appropriate package.
+There are plans to improve the algorithm, taking into account the route of the order collector.

 Project consists of three parts: server, ordering application (TG bot for demonstration) and cart application.